Sky-NiniKo/discord-bot-v2/README.md

 Imgur API: https://api.imgur.com/#registerapp

 Google Sheet ID: In a typical Google Sheet URL → https://docs.google.com/spreadsheets/d/ (Is it here) /
+## Start
+If you are on Windows launch main.py and if you are on Linux launch start.sh

 # Difficulties or you want more information
 Open an issue https://github.com/Sky-NiniKo/discord-bot-v2/issues/new/choose